-We have audited the financial statements of the Ferguson Municipal Public Library District as of and for the year ended June 30, 2000, and have issued our report thereon dated August 22, 2000.
-We conducted our audit in accordance with generally accepted auditing standards and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.
+We have audited the financial statements of the Ferguson Municipal Public Library District as of and for the year ended June 30, 2001, and have issued our report thereon dated August 31, 2001.
+We conducted our audit in accordance with auditing standards generally accepted in the United States of America and the standards applicable to financial audits contained in Government Auditing Standards, issued by the Comptroller General of the United States.